CraftAcademyLabs/ca_course/ionic/the_back-end.md

 ### Testing APIs with RSpec

-We will be using [request specs](https://www.relishapp.com/rspec/rspec-rails/v/3-5/docs/request-specs/request-spec) to test our api endpoints.
+**We will be using **[**request specs**](https://www.relishapp.com/rspec/rspec-rails/v/3-5/docs/request-specs/request-spec)** to test our api endpoints.
 Request Specs are for API's, what Acceptance Tests/Feature Specs are for web applications.
-You make a request \(get, post, patch or delete\) and test if the application responds with the appropriate JSON object \(or, in rare cases nowadays, XML\).
+You make a request \(get, post, patch or delete\) and test if the application responds with the appropriate JSON object \(or, in rare cases nowadays, an XML object\).
+JSON is short for JavaScript Object Notation, and is **_**a way to store information in an organized, easy-to-access manner. **_**In a nutshell, it gives us a human-readable collection of data that we can access in a really logical manner.**

 This is the first time you will be working with Request Specs, so let's start out slow.

 We'll start with creating a dummy endpoint just to make sure everything is okay in terms of security settings.